 If you want to open a new business and have certain outstanding invoices due from your last business, you can use them to help your startup.

 There are a couple of things that a lender also checks before they approve the advance.
 The items listed below will help the lender decide if you are suitable for invoice financing or not.
 The things lenders check are:

 - The credit history of your customers

 - What kind of invoices your business uses?

-- What is your strategy for the credit control, or how you make sure invoices get paid?
+- What is your strategy for credit control, or how do you make sure to pay invoices?

 - Your business plans

 - Your industry

 This article is what you want to know about the basics of invoice funding for outstanding Invoices of your businesses.
 If you want to learn more about Factoring and how it can help your business reach out to BitX Funding and one of their account representative.

 BitX Funding is the online marketplace for small business owners looking to fund a project.
 We specialize in connecting small business owners with lenders who will compete for your business.
 We believe small business owners drive the economy and are passionate about helping your company reach its full potential.